vitmy0000/SENSE/README.md

 * Pytorch
 * CUDA

-`CUDA` is need only if you need GPU acceleration, but we highly recommend using it.
-The installation these tools can be found on their official websites.
+`CUDA` is needed only if you need GPU acceleration, but we highly recommend using it.
+The installation of these tools can be found on their official websites.

 ## Compile